 David Lynch released two even weirder, but brilliant, albums.
 I also liked A-Ha’s Unplugged, Heligoland by Massive Attack, and the unashamedly meat-and-two-veg rock The Black Keys’ El Camino.

-Not too many other albums stayed with me, though there were a lot of great individual songs: Old Town Road by Lil Nas X is my current obsession.
+Not too many other albums stayed with me, though there were a lot of great individual songs: Old Town Road by Lil Nas X is a current fave.
 Props to the nine-year-old for the recommendation…

 Generally I can’t stand “tasteful”, middle-brow, Oscar-nominated fare.
 For me it’s either well-crafted genre pulp, or really arty art-house.